oceanum/zarrio/README.md

 ## Overview

-zarrio is a complete rewrite of the original onzarr library with a focus on simplicity, performance, and maintainability.
+zarrio is a rewrite of the original onzarr library with a focus on simplicity, performance, and maintainability.
 It leverages modern xarray and zarr capabilities to provide efficient conversion of NetCDF and other scientific data formats to Zarr format.

 ## Features